NYC Dynamics Seminar at CUNY & Yeshiva University is a research level seminar with a broad agenda aimed at research mathematicians

 speakers from outside the area specially invited for this purpose as well as mathematicians visiting various NYC universities.

 Core financial support for the seminar is provided by the Center for Mathematical Sciences at Yeshiva University.

 Support from other institutions who contribute to funding visits of seminar speakers will be acknowledged.

-* Rodrigo Treviño is in Australia for the semester.
+* Anatole Katok is at Penn State for the semester.